MSc Environmental Impact Assessment & Management / Overview

-We give you a sound basic knowledge of planning for environmental change and environmental law, before building upon this with more teaching on the process of EIA and related areas.
-You therefore gain a thorough grounding in EIA procedure and current practice, and an introduction to the rapidly growing environmental management field.
+We give you a sound knowledge of the process of EIA and related areas, including planning for environmental change and environmental law, before building upon this with more teaching on the appraisal of projects and auditing.
+You therefore gain a thorough grounding in environmental assessment procedures and practice, and an introduction to the rapidly growing environmental management field.

 We will train you in EIA project management skills that involve the co-ordination of technical specialists, decision-makers and consultees.
 You will acquire appropriate analytical and communication skills, and flexibility of approach - thus graduating with expertise highly valued by employers.

 The MA EIAM is accredited by the Royal Institution of Chartered Surveyors (RICS) under their Environment Specialism.
 It is also accredited by the Royal Town Planning Institute (RTPI) as a specialist Masters programme.

 Informal enquiries prior to applications are welcomed.
 Please contact: Dr Carys Jones (Programme Director).
 Tel: +44(0)161 275 6255, email: firstname.lastname@example.org .

 Postgraduate open days provide a great opportunity to take a look at the University and find out what Manchester has to offer you.
 For further information, please see: http://www.manchester.ac.uk/study/masters/open-days-fairs/ .

 For entry in the academic year beginning September 2017, the tuition fees are as follows:

 International students (per annum): £8,500